CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Step 4 - Align the samples to the reference::

-    # Note: This could be run in parallel using gnu parallel (workstation) or qsub (PBS on HPC)
+    # Align each sample, one at a time, using all CPU cores
     cat sampleFullPathNames.txt | xargs --max-args=2 --max-lines=1 alignSampleToReference.sh $NUMCORES reference/my_reference

 Step 5 - Prep the samples::

-    # Note: This could be run in parallel using gnu parallel (workstation) or qsub (PBS on HPC)
+    # Process the samples in parallel using all CPU cores
-    cat sampleDirectoryNames.txt | xargs -n 1 prepSamples.sh reference/my_reference
+    cat sampleDirectoryNames.txt | xargs -n 1 -P $NUMCORES prepSamples.sh reference/my_reference

 Step 6 - Run snp pipeline (samtools pileup in parallel and combine alignment and pileup to generate snp matrix)::